Close Cookie Popup

 After logging into Hey Feelings Academy, click on the Spookyland Emotion World tile.
 This will launch the game environment for that world in full screen mode.
 You can exit full screen anytime by clicking the eye icon in the top right corner.

-You'll see the Opening Story, the Video Intro, and beautifully animated Spookyland game board - ready for your students' emotional adventure to begin!
+You'll see the Opening Story, the Video Intro, and beautifully animated Spookyland game board - ready for kids' emotional adventure to begin!

 Psst!
 There are Ester Eggs on each world.
 Cute, tiny animations that are visible only for a second, try to find them all.
 Look for ghosts, hedgehogs, hamsters, etc.

-Allow 30-40 minutes for gameplay with your students.
+Allow 30-40 minutes for gameplay.
 Here’s how a typical first game session flows:

 Team Time!
 Organizing Groups & Turns (Approx. 2-3 minutes)

-- Form Teams: Verbally divide your students into two teams.
+1. Form Teams: Verbally divide children into two teams.
 You can call them "Filly's Group" and "Dilly's Group" – these names correspond to the cat and dog character pawns they'll see moving on the game board.

-- Starting Group: Determine which of the two groups will take the very first turn of the game.
-Make it fun and fair – perhaps "the group that can quietly show me they're ready first!" or a quick teacher's choice.
+2. Starting Group: Determine which of the two groups will take the very first turn of the game.
+Make it fun and fair – perhaps "the group that can quietly show me they're ready first!" or a quick therapist's choice.

 Setting the Scene: The Opening (Approx. 5 minutes)

-- Read or Listen to the Story: The game will first present the Opening Story specifically written for the each world.
-Read this aloud to your students with warmth and expression or play the pre-recorded audio (this option will be available shortly).
+1. Read or Listen to the Story: The game will first present the Opening Story specifically written for the each world.
+Read this aloud or play the pre-recorded audio (this option will be available shortly).
 If you printed it, you can use your copy, otherwise, it's clearly displayed on screen.

 The Gameplay Loop: Your First Few Turns Explained